 Due to the large crowds, special transport services are implemented and standard services extended to accommodate.

-In previous years, unless you are a resident, the inner Valletta roads have been closed after 5pm and visitors are asked to use the City Gate to enter the city.
-Shuttle busses will be in operation to take visitors from the festival and these will run into the early hours of the morning.
+In previous years, the inner Valletta roads were closed after 17:00 (unless you were a resident) and visitors were asked to use the City Gate to enter the city.
+Shuttle buses will be in operation to take visitors from the festival, and these will run into the early hours of the morning.
 If you are arriving from a different direction, you will be asked to approach from Lower Valletta using other entrances along the ring road.

 As well as the extended bus service, a special ring road shuttle service will be in operation.